VMware Benefits for Cloud Computing Infrastructure

 You have probably heard of VMware quite often.
-But what exactly is VMware?
+However, what exactly is VMware?
 VMware is a cloud computing and virtualization company founded in 1998.
-VMware provides products that virtualize hardware such as servers, storage, and networks.
-This virtualization creates abstraction layers on top of physical hardware, allowing components such as processors, memory, storage space, and others to be divided into multiple virtual computers known as virtual machines (VMs).
+It provides solutions that virtualize hardware such as servers, storage, and networks.
+As a result, businesses can create abstraction layers on top of physical hardware and divide resources into multiple virtual machines (VMs).

-Each virtual machine runs its own operating system and behaves like an independent computer, even though it still relies on the same physical hardware as the host machine.
+Each virtual machine runs its own operating system and behaves like an independent computer.
+However, it still relies on the same physical hardware as the host machine.
+Therefore, VMware plays a critical role in improving efficiency within modern IT environments.

 Benefits Offered